open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 ---
-title: Internal Telemetry
+title: Internal telemetry
 weight: 25
 cSpell:ignore: journalctl kube otecol pprof tracez zpages
 ---

-The Collector offers multiple ways to measure and monitor its own health.
-In this section, you'll learn how to enable internal observability.
+You can check the health of any Collector instance by checking its own internal telemetry.
+Read on to learn how to use this data to diagnose and troubleshoot Collector issues.

 ## Enabling observability internal to the Collector